Skip to content

 Rafiki (2018)

-Tensions run high when Kena (Samantha Mugatsia) and Ziki (Sheila Munyiva) start a same-sex love affair and are forced to hide their affection from the Kenyan locals.
-Homosexuality is still illegal in the African nation, and when they are caught, they are confronted by an angry mob.
-However, with this film the fictional discrimination on screen shone a harsh spotlight on the reality queer people in Kenya face when the Kenya Film Classification Board banned its release because of its “homosexual theme”.
-Director Wanuri Kahiu sued the Kenyan government to get the film released so it could be submitted as the country’s entry for the Academy Award for Best Foreign Language Film.
-The ban was lifted for seven days and went on to sell out cinemas, becoming the second highest-grossing Kenyan film of all time.
+Tensions rise when Kena (Samantha Mugatsia) and Ziki (Sheila Munyiva) begin a same-sex love affair and are forced to hide their affection from the Kenyan locals.
+The fictional discrimination depicted in the film cast a harsh light on the reality faced by queer people in Kenya, especially when the Kenya Film Classification Board banned its release due to its ‘homosexual themes’.
+Director Wanuri Kahiu sued the Kenyan government to have the film released so it could be submitted as the country’s entry for the Academy Award for Best Foreign Language Film.
+The ban was lifted for seven days, and Rafiki went on to sell out cinemas, becoming the second-highest-grossing Kenyan film of all time.

-Produced by Ryan Murphy, this emotional documentary follows the 65-year-long secret relationship between baseball star Terry Donahue and her partner Pat Henschel, as well as the challenges they face coming out later in life.
-It recalls when Terry and Pat met for the first time, through their professional lives in Chicago, coming out to their conservative families and deciding with whether or not to get married.
-As the official synopsis reads: “Facing the hardships of ageing and illness, their love proves resilient as they enter the home stretch.”
+This emotional Netflix documentary centers on the 65-year-long secret relationship between baseball star Terry Donahue and her partner Pat Henschel, highlighting the challenges they face in coming out later in life.
+It recounts how Terry and Pat first met through their professional lives in Chicago, their journey of coming out to their conservative families, and their decision about whether or not to marry.
+“Facing the hardships of aging and illness,” the synopsis reads, “their love proves resilient as they enter the home stretch.”

 Supernova (2021)

-Supernova, written and directed by Harry Macqueen, stars Colin Firth and Stanley Tucci as Sam and Tusker, partners of 20 years.
-Following Tusker’s diagnosis of young-onset dementia, the couple travel across England in their campervan where their individual ideas for their future begin to collide.
-One of the most tear-jerking films of the decade, Supernova boasts career-high performances from the aforementioned industry legends and is a devastating observation into the effects of dementia, as well as a moving portrait of a couple accepting mortality.
+Written and directed by Harry Macqueen, Supernova stars Colin Firth and Stanley Tucci as Sam and Tusker, partners of 20 years.
+After Tusker is diagnosed with young-onset dementia, the couple embarks on a road trip across England in their campervan, where their differing visions for the future begin to clash.
+A heartbreaking exploration of dementia’s impact and a poignant portrait of a couple confronting mortality, Supernova features career-high performances from the two industry legends.

 Weekend (2011)

-Before he worked on queer HBO series Looking, director Andrew Haigh helmed British romantic drama Weekend, which followed two men (Cullen, New) who meet and begin a short-but-sweet sexual relationship the weekend before one of them leaves the country.
-The film received universal acclaim after its release in 2011, largely for its realistic and documentary-like portrayal of a same-sex relationship, and for offering a queer romance that was mostly unaffected by the omnipresent threat of homophobia or judgement from the outside world.
-The nostalgia of fleeting romance and ‘what could have been’ is strong with this one.
+Before working on All of Us Strangers and the queer HBO series Looking, director Andrew Haigh helmed the British romantic drama Weekend, which follows two men (Tom Cullen and Chris New) who meet and begin a brief but intense sexual relationship the weekend before one of them leaves the country.
+The film was praised for its realistic, documentary-like portrayal of a same-sex relationship, offering a queer romance largely unaffected by the omnipresent threat of homophobia or outside judgment.
+The nostalgia of fleeting romance and ‘what could have been’ resonates strongly with this one.

 Sign up to our newsletter